-The total amount of land protected in Puerto Rico by both government and private entities is only 8 percent.
-Our goal is ambitious and long term, but we believe we can make it possible if it becomes everyone’s common goal.
+The total amount of land protected in Puerto Rico by both government and private entities is only 16 percent.
+Our long-term objectives are ambitious , and we believe they are achievable if they were to become a common goal.

 What you can do

 You can join the common goal of protecting 33% by the year 2033 by donating time, money or land for nature.
 We work all throughout Puerto Rico with other organizations dedicated to conservation and with thousands of volunteers who dedicate their time and effort to working towards our common goal.

 That’s why wherever you are and whichever way possible, there is so much you can do!

 Participate in our events, which include tours, workshops, volunteer and Citizen Science opportunities.

 Become a member of AMIGOS Para la Naturaleza to help our conservation efforts.